An explicit conductor formula for ${\rm GL}_n \times {\rm GL}_1$: An explicit formula for twisted conductors

-Let us briefly mention the conductor formula of Bushnell--Henniart--Kutzko \cite[Theorem 6.5]{bushnell-henniart-kutzko} for $\GL(n)\times\GL(m)$-pairs of \textit{supercuspidal} representations.
+Let us briefly mention the conductor formula of Bushnell--Henniart--Kutzko \cite[Theorem 6.5]{bushnell-henniart-kutzko} for $\GL_{n}\times\GL_{m}$-pairs of \textit{supercuspidal} representations.
 There they deploy the full structure theory of supercuspidal representations to prove a detailed identity relating the conductor to the respective inducing data of the given supercuspidal representations.
 However, this formula is difficult to apply in practice.
 Indeed, our own Proposition \ref{prop:sq-int-formula} may be derived from their work.
-Comparing the $m=1$ case of \cite{bushnell-henniart-kutzko} to our present result, our formula is simpler and holds uniformly on the larger set $\SG_{F}$ which contain not only the supercuspidals but also, for example, the special representations (c.f.\ the known formula for the Steinberg representation \cite[p.~18]{rohrlich}).
+Comparing the $m=1$ case of \cite{bushnell-henniart-kutzko} to our present result, our formula is simpler and holds uniformly on the larger set $\SG_{F}$.
+This set contains not only the supercuspidal representations but also, for example, the special representations, for which Proposition \ref{prop:sq-int-formula} recovers the known formula of Rohrlich \cite[p.~18]{rohrlich}.
 Accordingly, we give an elementary proof of Proposition \ref{prop:sq-int-formula}.
-This promotes our observation that, as far as the conductor is concerned, the set $\SG_{F}$, or rather its subset of twist minimal elements, contains sufficient and necessary information to explicitly determine the conductor of any twist.
+This promotes our observation that the subset of twist minimal elements in $\SG_{F}$ contains sufficient and necessary information to explicitly determine the conductor of any twist.

-We defer our proof of Proposition \ref{prop:sq-int-formula} until \S \ref{sec:proof-first}.
-The arguments made there are also used to prove the following result on the central character:
+The arguments of \S \ref{sec:main-proofs} also lead to a proof of the following result on the central character.

-\begin{prop} Let $\pi$ be an irreducible, admissible, quasi-square-integrable representation of $\GL(n,F)$ with central character $\pi\vert_{\Fx}=\omega_{\pi}$.
+\begin{prop} Let $\pi$ be an irreducible, admissible, quasi-square-integrable representation of $\GL_{n}(F)$ with central character $\omega_{\pi}$.
 Then

 \end{prop}

 \begin{rem} The central character of a quasi-square-integrable representation has relatively small conductor.
 In general, highly ramified central characters arise due to the components in a given $\pi_{1}\boxplus\cdots\boxplus\pi_{r}$ for $r\geq 2$.
 For this reason, such representations should be handled separately, as is distinguished in this work. \end{rem}